 4. Get a cultural education.

 Embracing a different culture is one of the most personally enriching experiences you can have while traveling, and Hawaiian history is one of the best-preserved indigenous cultures in the U.S. From hula to the legend of Pele, Hawaiian history is just as fascinating and exotic as any you’ll encounter abroad, and you won’t have any trouble finding a friendly Hawaiian to tell you all about it!
-Many of Kauai’s resorts, like the Grand Hyatt Kauai Resort and Spa and the Westin Princeville Resort Villas, offer educational programming, classes, and shows to share the Hawaiian way.
+Many of Kauai’s resorts, like the Grand Hyatt Kauai Resort and Spa (Learn more about this Roaming Gnome Top Pick!) and the Westin Princeville Resort Villas, offer educational programming, classes, and shows to share the Hawaiian way.

 5. Learn a new language.